Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 This course demystifies the editing process, giving you a practical, step-by-step blueprint for evaluating, rewriting, and polishing your manuscript.
 It’s like having a professional editor standing over your shoulder while you’re editing the novel.
 The course will give you a solid foundation while also being something you can reasonably finish.

 Hi, I’m Stacy.

-I teach the Book Editing Blueprint online writing class, helping authors who need guidance on how to edit a book.
-My goal is to save writers from overwhelm, showing them how to edit their own writing and giving them strategies to make the editing process manageable—and even rewarding.
+I create online courses for writers, showing authors how to edit a book without spending a fortune and how to fit their publishing dreams into a busy life.
+My goal is to save writers from overwhelm by teaching them techniques to make the writing and rewriting process more manageable.
 I’m the author of ten published books, a freelance developmental editor, and an award-winning journalist.
 I’d love to be your guide.

 “Because of @stacyjuba, freelance editor extraordinaire—who, like a personal trainer, pushed me to my limit and pulled out of me the very best I had to offer—Lost Highway has received compliments and accolades beyond my expectations.”